-Kdo chodil s Catherine II?
+Kdo chodil s Catherine II of Russia?

-Catherine II
+Catherine II of Russia

 Alexander Petrovich Yermolov (1754–1834) was a Russian favourite and the lover of Catherine the Great from 1785 to 1786.